stevenosloan/stevenosloan_html/source/articles/2014-05-04-testing-middleman-without-tests.md

 Files build/index.html and build.original/index.html differ
 ```

 Now that we've established that some of our files differ, we can take a closer look at *how* they differ.
 To do this we'll change the output argument that we pass to diff.
-Previousy we had used `-q`, now we'll use `-u` (or `--unified`) to display an output we (well, at least I am) used to from using git.
+Previously we had used `-q`, now we'll use `-u` (or `--unified`) to display an output we (well, at least I am) used to from using git.
 This will give us the differences between each file with a few lines of context.

 ```bash
 $ diff -ru build.original/ build/